-Unit 2 Matters of Family, Life & Death Lesson/Learning Sequence Intended Knowledge: Students will know that Tiered Vocabulary Prior Knowledge: In order to know this students, need to already know that Assessment • to die 'Christians believe God gives and takes away life as he pleases.
+Unit 2 Matters of Family, Life & Death Lesson/Learning Intended Knowledge: Tiered Vocabulary Prior Knowledge: Assessment Sequence Students will know that In order to know this students, need to already know that to die' Christians believe God gives and takes away life as he pleases.
 God decides when life begins and ends.
 Some people believe that 'quality of life' is the most important thing, much more important than 'sanctity of life.'
 Quality of life refers to living without pain or distress and being able to contribute to society.
 Tier 3: Sacred Students need to already know that the sanctity of life refers to how special life is in a religious or spiritual way.
+Lesson 10 - Extended As resement